-Marketable equity securities are strategic equity investments with readily determinable fair values for which the Company does not have the ability to exercise significant influence.
+Investments are comprised of marketable equity securities and are strategic equity investments with readily determinable fair values for which the Company does not have the ability to exercise significant influence.
 These securities are accounted for at fair value and are classified as investments on the balance sheets.
 All gains and losses on these investments, realized and unrealized, are recognized in operations.